-The municipality shall provide the first 50kWh of electricity per month and the first 6 kl of water per month free of charge to consumers who have registered as indigents in terms of the municipality's indigence relief programme.
+All domestic electricity and water consumers of the municipality who are registered as indigents with the municipality shall receive the first 50kWh of electricity and free 6kl of water consumed per month.
 The municipality shall further consider relief in respect of the tariffs for sewerage and refuse removal for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget, but on the understanding that such relief shall not be less than a discount of 50% on the monthly amount billed for the service concerned.